annameliksetian/annameliksetian.github.io/index.md

 - Intermediate R. DataCamp, 15 Jan, 2021.

 ## Research projects
-**PI: Language control and domain-general control ub the context of migration: a study on the Ukrainian migrant population in Poland** (Feb 2025 - present).
+**PI: Language control and domain-general control in the context of migration: a study on the Ukrainian migrant population in Poland** (Feb 2025 - present).

 As a continuation of the UC Irvine PIRE research project, I investigate whether the context of migration modulates the engagement of language control and domain-general control in Ukrainian - Polish late bilinguals.